tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard pin -c ABCD:01234567 set-admin -p <old-admin-pin-file> -q <new-admin-pin-file>
 ```

-#### Reset user PIN with admin PIN
+#### Reset User PIN with Admin PIN

-The user PIN can be reset to a different (or the same) PIN by providing the admin PIN.
+The User PIN can be reset to a different (or the same) PIN by providing the Admin PIN.
-This is possible at any time, including when a wrong user PIN has been entered too often, and the card refuses to accept the user PIN any more.
+This is possible at any time, including when a wrong User PIN has been entered too often, and the card refuses to accept the User PIN any more.

 ```
 $ opgpcard pin -c ABCD:01234567 reset-user